American Pit Bull Terrier

 The Pit Bull immediately strikes one as being a dog of power, passion and undying willingness.
 The brick-like head, which is especially broad between the cheeks (to house the powerful jaws), is carried upon a thickly muscled, well-defined neck.
 The neck runs into a deep, thick, well-sprung chest.
 The American Pit Bull is a very muscular, stocky, yet agile dog that is extremely strong for his size.The tail tapers to a point.
 The ears are generally cropped, though this is optional.
 Docked tails are not accepted by the UKC or the ADBA.
 The eyes are round.
 Both the ADBA and the UKC do not accept blue eyes or the coat color merle.
 The American Pitbull Registry does accept a merle coat.
 The teeth should form a scissors bite.
 Its coat is made up of thick, short, shiny hair.
 All colors are admissible.
 Shades of brown to red with a matching red/brown nose are referred to as red-nose Pit Bulls.
 Shades of gray with a matching gray nose are referred to as blue-nose Pit Bulls.

-The American Pit Bull Terrier (APBT) has a strong pleasure to please.
+The American Pit Bull Terrier (APBT) has a strong desire to please.
 The APBT has evoked more human emotional, rational and irrational response than any other breed that exists today.
 By no means are these dogs people-haters or people-eaters.
 Their natural aggressive tendencies are toward other dogs and animals, not people.
 However if they are properly socialized with a firm, but calm, confident, consistent pack leader, they will not even be aggressive with them.
 The American Pit Bull Terrier is a good-natured, amusing, extremely loyal and affectionate family pet that is good with children and adults.
 Almost always obedient, it is always eager to please its master.
 It is an extremely courageous and intelligent guard dog that is very full of vitality.
 Highly protective of his owners and the owner's property, it will fight an enemy to the death.
 It is usually very friendly, but has an uncanny ability to know when it needs to protect and when everything is okay.
 The American Pit Bull Terrier can be willful with meek owners and needs a firm hand.
 They are generally okay with other pets if they are raised with them from puppyhood.
 They are very friendly, but not recommended for most people, because most people do not understand how to properly raise and treat a dog.
 Problems arise when one does not understand natural dog behavior, seeing the dog as having human emotions, and ends up with a dog who thinks he is the boss of the house.
 For a smaller, not as powerful dog, people can sometimes get away with this, however, for a powerful breed, one really needs to understand and follow this concept of keeping a dog.
 An excellent guide to learning how to properly treat a dog is the Dog Whisperer with Cesar Millan (recommended to all dog owners regardless of the breed they own).
 Excellent with children in the family, they have a high pain tolerance and will happily put up with rough child play.
 As with any breed, they should not be left alone with unfamiliar children.
 Used as all-around working farm dogs, they were referred to as "the poor man’s horse."
 Later they were used as fighting dogs; the powerful American Pit Bull may go for the throat of strange dogs.
 A minimum of training, along with the proper amount of exercise and a firm pack leader, will produce a tranquil, obedient dog.
 Socialize very thoroughly when young to combat aggressive tendencies and be sure to keep the dog under control when other dogs are present.
 Teach this dog respect for humans by not allowing it to jump up and not allowing it to enter doorways first.
 The humans must make the dog heel beside or behind them when walking.
 It has given outstanding results as a guardian of property, but is at the same time esteemed as a companion dog.
 The objective in training this dog is to achieve pack leader status.
 It is a natural instinct for a dog to have an order in its pack.
 When we humans live with dogs, we become their pack.
 The entire pack cooperates under a single leader; lines are clearly defined and rules are set.
 You and all other humans MUST be higher up in the order than the dog.
 That is the only way your relationship can be a success.
 When properly trained and socialized, this is a very good dog and a great family companion.
 Unfortunately, some choose to promote the fighting instinct in the breed, giving it a bad name.
 If you would like to witness what a well-balanced Pitbull is like, tune into the Dog Whisperer and check out Daddy and Junior along with the rest of Cesar's pack of Pits.
 Daddy has since passed on, however there are still many episodes that air with him.
 R.I.P.
 Daddy.

 The American Pit Bull Terrier is both powerful and agile.
 Actual weight and height are less important than the correct proportion of weight to height.